 Neuroscience research has shown that there is not a fixed level of ability amongst young learners, and that the brain is more malleable than once thought.
 HPL provides a style of learning that removes barriers to achievement, by giving children an opportunity to develop intelligence in their own time.
 This reflects our long-held belief that there is 'room at the top' for more students than traditional approaches suggest.

 Nurturing skills and attitudes

-We have always strived to develop both intellectual and social confidence, encouraging girls to show concern for others and to prepare for life's challenges.
-For us, success is not limited to exam results, it is about achieving academic excellence alongside a much wider set of values and attitudes that sit at the heart of our ethos as a Mary Ward School.
+We have always strived to develop intellectual and social confidence, encouraging students to show concern for others and to prepare for life's challenges.
+Success is not limited to exam results, it is about achieving academic excellence alongside a wider set of values and attitudes that sit at the heart of our ethos as a Mary Ward School.

 Reflecting on their own thinking, knowingly using a wide range of thinking approaches, and transferring knowledge from one circumstance to another.

 Big picture thinking

 Working with big ideas and holistic concepts.

 Critical or logical thinking; the ability to deduct, hypothesise and reason.

 The ability to break down a task, decide on a suitable approach and then act.

 Recognising rules and being able to bend them.